corda/corda-docs/content/en/docs/cenm/1.3/config-pki-tool-parameters.md

 * **password**:
 Only relevant if mode is `PASSWORD` or mode is `KEY_FILE`.
 It specifies either the password credential for the associated user or the password to the key file, depending on the selected mode.
-If not specified in the configuration file, it will be prompted on the command line.
+If not specified in the configuration file, it will be prompted on the command-line.

 * **keyFilePath**: